deterbold/RidiculousSoftware/content/apps/_index.md

 featured_apps:
   - name: "Probably Not"
-    description: "An AI-powered decision-making app that helps you make choices when you can't decide."
+    description: "When you don't know when things are, AI can help you."
     logo: "/images/pages/Probably_Not/Probably_Not_Icon.png"
     link: "/apps/probably-not"
     platform: "iOS"